 After all that amateur success, Sheehan turned pro in 1980.
 She won Rookie of the Year honors on the LPGA Tour in 1981 with her first professional victory coming at the Mazda Japan Classic.

-She really reached the heights of stardom in the early '90s, starting off the decade with five wins in 1990.
-She won the U.S. Women's Open in '92 and '93, the LPGA Championship in '94, and the Kraft Nabisco Championship in '96 - what would prove to be her final LPGA victory.
+She really reached the heights of stardom in the early 1990s, starting off the decade with five wins in 1990.
+She won the U.S. Women's Open in 1992 and 1993, the LPGA Championship in 1994, and the Kraft Nabisco Championship in 1996.
+That KNC win proved to be her final LPGA victory.

 Sheehan suffered a terrible loss personally in 1989, when her home and possessions were destroyed in the San Francisco earthquake.
 And she suffered a terrible professional loss in 1990, when - after holding an 11-shot lead during the third round of the U.S. Women's Open - she lost it all, and the tournament, to Betsy King.

 But Sheehan rebounded both times, proving her mettle on the course by birdying the final two holes of regulation at the 1992 Women's Open to tie Juli Inkster, then winning the playoff.
 She won the Women's British Open later that year, but that event was not yet classified as a major.

 Sheehan qualified for the LPGA Hall of Fame by winning her 30th tournament in 1993.